Skip to content

 White and blue VW campervan parked in a street in Helmsley in Northern England next to a row of beige stone cottages

-As the only historic market town in the North Yorkshire National Park, Helmsley offers visitors the perfect blend of fascinating history (from periods such as the Stone Ages and Middle Ages), as well as tranquil protected landscapes.
+As the only historic market town in the North Yorkshire National Park, Helmsley offers visitors the perfect blend of fascinating history and tranquil protected landscapes.
+Helmsley is a great day trip, but if you have longer, there are plenty more historic sites and fantastic walking opportunities in the town and beyond.

-Helmsley Castle, Rievaulx Abbey and Helmsley Walled Gardens are some of the most popular activities.
+Helmsley Castle, Rievaulx Abbey and Helmsley Walled Gardens are some of the most popular attractions.
 There are also award-winning boutique shops, a microbrewery, and a centre for birds of prey.
+As the starting point of the Cleveland Way National Trail, Helmsley is also the gateway to hiking in Yorkshire.

 14. Saltaire, West Yorkshire